Call for Proposals is now open

 - Other (Please specify)

-- Type of paper
+- the type of paper (stream 1-2),

-- Name of lead presenter and co-authors
+- lead and co-authors,

-Successful applicants will be notified by 28th February 2022
+Successful applicants will be notified by March 9 2026.

 A maximum of 30 proposals will be accepted, once attendance has been confirmed the lead presenter will be automatically registered for the event.